Welcome to the AUMA Municipal Planning hub.

 Two specific mechanisms are proposed through which this intent will be carried out.
 Firstly, growth management boards are mandatory for the Edmonton and Calgary metropolitan regions.
 Growth management boards will be required to prepare a regional land use plan and address the delivery of regional services and infrastructure.
 The Capital Region Board is deemed to be a growth management board, but its membership is reduced to 13 municipalities from 24.
 The Calgary Metropolitan Region Board Regulation creates the new board with 9 municipal members.
 The Edmonton Metropolitan Region Regulation comes into force October 26, 2017 while the Calgary Metropolitan Region Regulation comes into force January 1, 2018.

 Secondly, all municipalities not within a growth management board will be required to prepare an intermunicipal collaboration framework (ICF) with their neighbours.
-ICFs are an agreement between municipalities as to the services that are to be delivered by the municipalities and whether and how any of these are to be shared.
+ICFs are agreements between municipalities as to the services that are to be delivered by the municipalities and whether and how any of these are to be shared.
 An ICF will not be considered complete until every municipality that is party to the ICF has adopted an IDP that provides for the coordination of future land use.
 The ICF regulation provides details as to how the binding arbitration process will be carried out, as well as details as to what municipalities are to include in dispute resolution processes within their ICF.